na-na-hi/renget/archive/BulkGuide.md

 Ability: Run Away
 Location: ~~Sand Continent~~ Grass Continent Distinctive Features: Wears a pair of teashade glasses, tinted silver.
 Tends to hide in the storage of his "talent", such as in backpacks, bags, etc.
 This outlaw may seem dimunitive and harmless, but do not be fooled.
-He is a cunning manipulator with a high degree of battle acumen and intellect, "managing" other outlaws and coaching them in combat.
+He has a high degree of battle acumen and intellect, and typically "manages" other outlaws and coaches them in combat.
 He bounces around from accomplice to accomplice as they succumb to injury or capture, his dimunitive size allowing him to escape with ease.
 He has a higher bounty than other outlaws of his rank, due to both his role as a mastermind, and his numerous escapes.

 He believes himself to be an intelligent puppetmaster, although that is far from the truth.
 One merely has to witness his two-faced behavior to see behind his mask – he tries to be polite to Pokemon he wants things from and attempts to butter them up, but he's also infamous for the verbal abuse he hurls towards “talent” and subordinates who he thinks are underperforming.
 However, he *is* legitimately smart when it comes to tactics and combat, and has turned even the worst battlers into competent threats.